HOW TO GET THERE?

 The Pragser Tal valley is open.
 It can be reached at any time.
 Online bookings are no longer necessary.

 The street into the Pragser Tal valley is open until the parking spaces are full.
-There won't be any traffic regulation anymore.
+There won't be any traffic regulation.
 You can reach Pragser Tal valley anytime and without a reservation.

 In order to have a secured parking space you can book the parking lot P1 in advance to your visit.
 The reservation includes also the shuttle that takes you to the Pragser Wildsee lake and back.
 You can also hike up to the lake following path nr.
 1.